Brokers Set Expectations for Netflix, Inc.’s Q1 2021 Earnings (NASDAQ:NFLX)

-Netflix, Inc. (NASDAQ:NFLX) – Stock analysts at Oppenheimer lifted their Q1 2021 earnings estimates for Netflix in a research report issued on Wednesday, January 13th.
-Oppenheimer analyst J. Helfstein now forecasts that the Internet television network will post earnings per share of $2.22 for the quarter, up from their previous forecast of $2.21.
-Oppenheimer has a “Outperform” rating and a $550.00 price objective on the stock.
-Oppenheimer also issued estimates for Netflix’s Q2 2021 earnings at $2.46 EPS and Q3 2021 earnings at $2.46 EPS.
+Netflix, Inc. (NASDAQ:NFLX) – Analysts at Truist Securiti issued their Q1 2021 EPS estimates for shares of Netflix in a report released on Wednesday, January 13th.
+Truist Securiti analyst M. Thornton expects that the Internet television network will earn $2.35 per share for the quarter.
+Truist Securiti also issued estimates for Netflix’s FY2021 earnings at $8.91 EPS and FY2022 earnings at $11.93 EPS.

-A number of other research analysts have also recently commented on NFLX.
-Pivotal Research increased their target price on Netflix from $650.00 to $660.00 and gave the company a “buy” rating in a research note on Wednesday, October 21st.
-UBS Group upped their price target on shares of Netflix from $450.00 to $580.00 and gave the company a “neutral” rating in a research report on Thursday.
-Canaccord Genuity upped their price target on shares of Netflix from $550.00 to $630.00 and gave the company a “buy” rating in a research report on Thursday, October 15th.
-Guggenheim upped their price target on shares of Netflix from $530.00 to $570.00 and gave the company a “buy” rating in a research report on Monday, September 28th.
-Finally, Wedbush restated an “underperform” rating and set a $235.00 price target (up from $220.00) on shares of Netflix in a research report on Wednesday, October 21st.
-Five research analysts have rated the stock with a sell rating, ten have issued a hold rating and twenty-four have assigned a buy rating to the stock.
-The company presently has an average rating of “Hold” and an average target price of $540.46.
+Other analysts have also issued research reports about the company.
+The Goldman Sachs Group set a $670.00 price objective on Netflix and gave the company a “buy” rating in a report on Wednesday, October 21st.
+Benchmark decreased their price objective on Netflix from $420.00 to $380.00 and set a “sell” rating for the company in a report on Wednesday, October 21st.
+Cowen increased their price objective on Netflix from $625.00 to $650.00 and gave the company an “outperform” rating in a report on Thursday, January 7th.
+CSFB reiterated a “hold” rating and set a $525.00 price objective on shares of Netflix in a report on Monday, October 5th.
+Finally, Morgan Stanley reiterated a “buy” rating and set a $650.00 price objective on shares of Netflix in a report on Friday, January 15th.
+Five research analysts have rated the stock with a sell rating, ten have given a hold rating and twenty-four have given a buy rating to the stock.
+Netflix currently has a consensus rating of “Hold” and a consensus price target of $540.46.

-Netflix (NASDAQ:NFLX) last released its earnings results on Tuesday, October 20th.
-The Internet television network reported $1.74 EPS for the quarter, missing the Zacks’ consensus estimate of $2.13 by ($0.39).
-The firm had revenue of $6.44 billion during the quarter, compared to the consensus estimate of $6.38 billion.
-Netflix had a net margin of 11.78% and a return on equity of 31.48%.
-The firm’s revenue was up 22.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned $1.47 EPS.
+Netflix (NASDAQ:NFLX) last posted its earnings results on Tuesday, January 19th.
+The Internet television network reported $1.19 earnings per share for the quarter, missing analysts’ consensus estimates of $1.38 by ($0.19).
+The company had revenue of $6.64 billion for the quarter, compared to analysts’ expectations of $6.62 billion.
+Netflix had a return on equity of 31.48% and a net margin of 11.78%.
+The firm’s quarterly revenue was up 21.5% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $1.30 EPS.

-Several institutional investors and hedge funds have recently made changes to their positions in the stock.
-WFA of San Diego LLC bought a new position in Netflix in the 2nd quarter worth approximately $435,000.
-Neuberger Berman Group LLC increased its holdings in shares of Netflix by 5.2% in the second quarter.
-Neuberger Berman Group LLC now owns 92,217 shares of the Internet television network’s stock worth $41,755,000 after acquiring an additional 4,597 shares in the last quarter.
-Bridgeway Capital Management Inc. bought a new stake in shares of Netflix in the second quarter worth about $4,332,000.
-Atria Investments LLC increased its holdings in shares of Netflix by 42.7% in the second quarter.
-Atria Investments LLC now owns 6,947 shares of the Internet television network’s stock worth $3,161,000 after acquiring an additional 2,078 shares in the last quarter.
-Finally, Private Trust Co.
-NA increased its holdings in shares of Netflix by 1.9% in the third quarter.
-Private Trust Co.
-NA now owns 1,584 shares of the Internet television network’s stock worth $792,000 after acquiring an additional 29 shares in the last quarter.
-79.71% of the stock is owned by institutional investors.
+Hedge funds have recently bought and sold shares of the stock.
+Sei Investments Co. boosted its holdings in Netflix by 42.1% in the 3rd quarter.
+Sei Investments Co. now owns 300,152 shares of the Internet television network’s stock worth $150,620,000 after buying an additional 88,940 shares during the last quarter.
+Burney Co. boosted its holdings in Netflix by 52.4% in the 3rd quarter.
+Burney Co. now owns 7,534 shares of the Internet television network’s stock worth $3,767,000 after buying an additional 2,589 shares during the last quarter.
+Keel Point LLC acquired a new stake in Netflix in the 3rd quarter worth about $3,428,000.
+Andra AP fonden boosted its holdings in Netflix by 5.1% in the 3rd quarter.
+Andra AP fonden now owns 14,400 shares of the Internet television network’s stock worth $7,200,000 after buying an additional 700 shares during the last quarter.
+Finally, Game Plan Financial Advisors LLC acquired a new stake in Netflix in the 4th quarter worth about $318,000.
+Institutional investors own 79.71% of the company’s stock.

 Netflix, Inc provides subscription streaming entertainment service.
 It offers TV series, documentaries, and feature films across various genres and languages.
 The company provides members the ability to receive streaming content through a host of Internet-connected screens, including TVs, digital video players, television set-top boxes, and mobile devices.